 You might never get the chance to stay in a castle, moreover in a castle on the Amalfi Coast, so take the chance for your honeymoon and book that stunning room at Villa Cimbrone.

-One of the most famous hotels in the whole Mediterranean, this place dates back from the 12th century and was for many years the go-to for celebrities, intellectuals, and aristocracy.
+One of the most famous hotels in the whole Mediterranean, this place dates back to the 12th century and was for many years the go-to for celebrities, intellectuals, and aristocracy.

 At this villa hotel, you will have access to a private outdoor pool, panoramic gardens from where you will get to see the most famous coastal landscape, and even a private helicopter pad.